FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-09-13-delete-server.md

 2. Choose a server within your server list.

-3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server.
-In the navigation menu, open the "Server Settings" category and navigate to [Settings](https://client.falixnodes.net/server/settings).
+3. In the navigation menu, open the "Server Settings" category and navigate to [Settings](https://client.falixnodes.net/server/settings).

-4. Click the "Delete" Button.
+4. Click the "Delete" Button inside the "dangerzone" tab.

 5. Enter the 2FA code if necessarily.

-6. Enter "YES" and press "confirm".
+6. Enter the name of your server and press "confirm".